awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

 + A Java IDE (this tutorial uses the IntelliJ IDE)
 + Java JDK 1.8
 + Maven 3.6 or later
-+ An Amazon Aurora table named **jobs** that contains the fields described in this tutorial.
-For information about creating an Amazon Aurora table, see [Getting started with Amazon Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_GettingStartedAurora.html).
-Set Public access when you create the Aurora database.
++ An Amazon DynamoDB table named **Countrys** that contains a partition key named **id**.
+For information about creating an Amazon DynamoDB table, see [Create a Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html).

 ## Understand the workflow